nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :information_source: Note: <br>

-  * If a lesson is shorter than one hour, its details would have a smaller font size or be completely omitted.
+  If a lesson is shorter than one hour, the timetable may not display its details properly, such as smaller font size or omitted completely due to limited space in the time block.

-  * Lessons with partically displayed details can be found in the ResultDisplay panel above the timetable.
-For example, in Figure 6 below, Econs lesson is only 15     minutes and thus not displayed with details.
+  For example, in Figure 6 below, the class on Monday, 15:00-15:15 is only 15 minutes and thus not displayed with details.
 </div>

 ![Timetable](images/time_table.png)